A GIS Technician uploads data and ensures its accuracy, relevance and that it is up to date.

 What Is the Job Demand for GIS Technicians?

 As GIS technology increases in use, so will the number of employees required in the sector.
 GIS Specialists and programmers, and those who collect the data to put into a GIS will require relevant uptake in offices to process the data.
-According to data from BLS in 2015, all GIS related roles are expected to increase in the region of 29% between 2014 and 2024.
-Advances in surveying and data collection technology mean further digitization over the coming decade.
+According to data from the BLS in 2020, job demand for GIS technicians is expected to increase by 5 percent between 2020 and 2030.
+Advances in surveying and data collection technology mean further digitization over the coming decade.*

 What Are the Education Requirements to Become a GIS Technician?